-- 1.1 This Arboricultural Method Statement (AMS) has been prepared by FPCR Environment and Design Limited on behalf of Redrow Homes Limited to provide the methods of protection and pruning requirements for retained trees located at Great Wilsey Park, Wilsey Road, Little Wratting, Suffolk, (hereafter referred to as 'the site'). - 1.2 This statement is also supported by an updated Arboricultural Impact Assessment and Tree Retention Plan produced in March 2019 by FPCR Environment and Design.
+- 1.1 This Arboricultural Method Statement (AMS) has been prepared by FPCR Environment and Design Limited on behalf of Redrow Homes Limited to provide the methods of protection and pruning requirements for retained trees located at Great Wilsey Park, Wilsey Road, Little Wratting, Suffolk, (hereafter referred to as 'the site') during the construction of the Infrastructure as detailed on the accompanying plans. - 1.2 This statement is also supported by an updated Arboricultural Impact Assessment and Tree Retention Plan produced in March 2019 by FPCR Environment and Design.
 This arboricultural assessment forms part of the supplementary information to be submitted as part of an application to address and discharge planning conditions for the development Great Wilsey Park (reference: DC/15/2151/OUT).
 This was concerned with the arboricultural matters only for Condition 41 of DC/15/2151/OUT at Phases 1A, 1B and 1C.
-Further reference should be made to this assessment where necessary. - 1.3 This AMS outlines the methodology by which construction will be undertaken in order to safeguard trees in a satisfactory condition during the construction of residential development within RMA Parcels A1, A2 and A8 as indicated on the tree protection plans.
-This method statement sets out a definitive account for the treatment of retained trees during construction and specifies industry approved construction methods. - 1.4 The detail and requirements of this Method Statement comprise commitments to complete the construction phase of the development in a specific manner and will inform the production of all relevant tender documents and instructions to contractors. - 1.5 Failure to adhere to the correct sequence, manner and timing of operations detailed in this Method Statement may result in irremediable damage to trees or disturbance to retained tree cover.
+Further reference should be made to this assessment where necessary. - 1.3 This AMS outlines the methodology by which construction of headwalls within root protection areas will be undertaken in order to safeguard trees in a satisfactory condition.
+This document should be read in conjunction with the site wide Infrastructure AMS produced by FPCR (February 2020). - 1.4 A separate AMS has been produced by FPCR (July 2019) outlining a working methodology for the construction of residential development within RMA Parcels A1, A2 and A8. - 1.5 All method statements set out a definitive account for the treatment of retained trees during construction and specifies industry approved construction methods, where necessary. - 1.6 The detail and requirements of this Method Statement comprise commitments to complete the construction of headwalls in a specific manner and will inform the production of all relevant tender documents and instructions to contractors. - 1.7 Failure to adhere to the correct sequence, manner and timing of operations detailed in this Method Statement may result in irremediable damage to trees or disturbance to retained tree cover.
 Retained trees are protected by planning law and reckless damage or tree removal could result in the serving of a stop notice or prosecution by the Local Planning Authority.